awsdocs/aws-doc-sdk-examples/ruby/example_code/sqs/README.md

 # Amazon SQS Ruby SDK v3 code examples

 ## Purpose
-This folder contains code examples that demonstrate how to use the AWS SDK for Ruby to automate Amazon Simple Queue Service (SQS).
+This folder contains code examples that demonstrate how to use the AWS SDK for Ruby to automate Amazon Simple Queue Service (Amazon SQS).

 ## Code examples